 • Sharps disposal containers (based on availability)

-• Management of The Greater New Bedford Opioid Taskforce
+• Coordination of the Greater New Bedford Opioid Task Force

 • Tobacco inspection and compliance